deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Furiia.
 I will try to pass the 'Mastering GitHub' CodeSchool training.
-My favorite CodeSchool path is SQL.
+My favorite CodeSchool path is Electives.